Opiates and Opioids – What’s The Difference?

 By undergoing a medical detox for opiates, the dangerous withdrawal symptoms are reduced to being non-dangerous, and the uncomfortable withdrawal symptoms are far more manageable.
 Your chances of relapse are also reduced.

-Undergoing a medical detox will reduce your chance of an opiate relapse
+Undergoing a medical detox will reduce your chance of opiate relapse.

 No one can guarantee you a pain-free opiate detox.
 If you have a chronic opiate addiction or dependence, we can guarantee that our detox clinics will make it as pain-free as possible.
 They will support you every step of the way to achieve abstinence from opiates.

 What Happens If A Detox Medication Does Not Agree With Me?